ssvlabs/ssv-spec/p2p/SPEC.md

 - `ACCEPT` message from my peer
 - `REJECT` empty message
 - `REJECT` message that was sent on the wrong topic
-- `REJECT` message with corrupted or invalid structure
+- `REJECT` message with corrupted or invalid top-level structure

 **NOTE** the decoded message reference will be saved (`pubsub.Message.ValidatorData`) for use by other components.